OWH-projects/video-redux/README.md

-# video-redux
+# Video-redux
-New video editor Zach Long walks us through making great video.
+Video assignment editor Zach Long talks about some simple methods to develop videos within the world of newspapers.
+The ability to make something from nothing often yields the greatest results.